Real-TurnToJesus/TNM-Menu/README.md

 - no fog

+^ i may forget to update that often

 ## FOR EVERY FEATURE SHOWN WITHOUT CONTEXT (e.g. "Infection Stuff"), PLEASE REFER TO THE DISCORD FOR MORE INFO